mariadb-corporation/MaxScale/Documentation/REST-API/API.md

 objects.
 This closely resembles the JSON API definition of links.

 In the _relationships_ objects, all resources have a _self_ link that points to the resource itself.
-This allows for easier updating of resources as the reply URL is included in the response itself.
+This allows easy access to the objects pointed by the relationships as the reply URL is included in the response itself.

+To create a relationship between two objects, define it in the initial POST request.
+To modify the relationships of existing objects, perform a PATCH request with the new definition of the relevant relationship.
+To completely remove all relationships from an object, the `data` field of the corresponding relationship object must be set to an empty array.

 The following lists the resources and the types of links each resource can have in addition to the _self_ link.
+Examples of these relationships can be seen in the resource documentation.

 - `services` - Service resource